-What does not get said is:
+What does not get said in all of this is:

-The controversy about evolution is nothing more than the creationists' opposition to evolution.
+The controversy about evolution is exactly the opposition to evolution by creationists.
 Creationists produce the controversy by objecting to evolution.
 Then they propose to resolve the controversy by getting their own way.